Access4Learning/sif3-framework-dotnet/README.md

 - Updated XML documentation in classes.
 - Updated third-party NuGet packages.
 - General code clean-up.
+- Updated the SifInputFormatter to use the existing XmlRootAttribute of the passed type.
+- Fixed an issue with the MethodOverrideMiddleware configuration on start up.
+- Updated the ConsumerApp to return code for deleting multiple students.

 **May 26, 2021 - 5.0.0 Enabled session tokens to be stored in a database**